Day 1: St Jean Pied-de-Port to Roncesvalles

 The hospitalaro then tells me to walk up the stairs to the next floor (first floor in Europe) and find my assigned bunk number.
 I settle in my “quad” of bunks and try to figure out how to use the lock in the locker.
 My bunkmates, two young guys from Denmark, show me that I need to put in a single Euro coin (kind of like a vending machine) to activate the lock.
 Once I unlock it, the coin will be returned.
 SWEET – I am starting to get the hang of his Camino thing!

 Our fourth bunkmate is a lovely girl from Korea, Katie, although we cannot understand her English and call her “Hedgie.”
 (We later learn her name translates in English as “Katie.”)
 After unpacking, I pick out my evening clothes and try to figure out my routine for the next month.
 The biggest challenge is how to carry my toiletries, towel, sandals, valuables, and clean clothes to the community bathroom without dropping them on the wet floor.
-This alburgue wing is only three years old and evident by the fresh and modern bunks.
+This alburgue wing is only three years old and evidenced by the fresh and modern bunks.
 I am happy there are separate bathrooms for women and men, as I transition into the communal living of the Camino.

 Once showered and feeling refreshed, the noise begins to rise in the alburgue as everyone starts socializing and making plans for dinner.
 I meet my new friend from Colorado Springs, Marilee.
 She had been hiking with my bunkmate, Katie from Korea, and walks into our quad to discuss dinner plans.
 Earlier in the day, I had heard about the other “American” with my same purse, as Rosalie & Elizabeth (the Canadian aunt & niece) informed me.
 So here she was!
 Marilee and I laugh as we realize we do have the same purse purchased at REI.
 She, Katie, and I decide to venture out into the village and figure out dinner.